Funeral Plan Policy & Disclosure Notice

 4.21 POLICYHOLDER: means the Principal Insured;

-4.22 PRINCIPAL INSURED: means the adult, South African permanent resident who is over the age of 18 (eighteen) years but not yet 60 (sixty) years of age, who has applied for insurance which has been accepted by the Insurer and, if the premium is to be debited and collected from the Principal Insured’s TFG credit facility, said facility is active and up-to-date;
+4.22 PRINCIPAL INSURED: means the adult, South African permanent resident who is over the age of 18 (eighteen) years but not yet 60 (sixty) years of age, who has applied for insurance which has been accepted by the Insurer and, if the premium is to be debited and collected from the Principal Insured’s TFG Money Account, said account is active and up-to-date;

 4.23 REPUDIATE: means, in relation to a Claim, any action by which Guardrisk rejects or refuses to pay a Claim or any part of a Claim, for any reason, and includes instances where a Claimant lodges a Claim –